 2. Functional Testing

 Function testing seeks to validate the correct operation of an application by testing its various components, such as its tables, stored procedures, and views.
-The goal is to ensure that every aspect of an application performs as expected, including any errors and bugs that might exist.
+The goal is to ensure that every aspect of an application performs as expected, identifying any errors and bugs that might exist.